File checksum & hash

 Is my file uploaded?

-No. The file is processed with FileReader and crypto APIs in your browser.
+No. The file is read with FileReader and digested with Web Crypto or fallbacks entirely in your browser.

 Related utilities you can open in another tab—mostly client-side.